Actindo-AG/Documentation/RetailSuiteAccounting/Operation/04_CreateManualBooking.md

 ![Bookings](../../Assets/Screenshots/RetailSuiteAccounting/Book/Bookings/Bookings.png "[Bookings]")

-1. Select the appropriate currency for the booking in the *Currency code* drop-down list.
+1. If necessary, click the *Currency code* drop-down list and select the appropriate currency for the posting.
+All available currencies are displayed in the list.
+By default, the base currency is preselected.

   > [Info] The booking numbers must be sequential and are added by the system automatically.

-2. Enter a value in the *Turnover* field.
+2. Enter the posting amount in the *Turnover* field.

 3. Enter an account number in the *Contra account* field.

-  > [Info] When you start typing in an account number, a context menu is displayed.
-You can also select the appropriate option from the menu.
+  > [Info] After you have entered at least two numbers in the field, a list is displayed below the field with all accounts matching the entry.
+You can also select the corresponding account in the list.

 4. Enter the date for the manual booking in the *Date* field.
-Date format must be DDMMYY.
+The valid date format is *DDMMYY*.

 5. Enter an account number in the *Account* field.
+  > [Info] After you have entered at least two numbers in the field, a list is displayed below the field with all accounts matching the entry.
+You can also select the corresponding account in the list.
   > [Info] Note that the fields *Contra account*, *Date* and *Account* must be filled out to be able to create a booking.

-6. Enter any other relevant booking information in the corresponding fields.
+6. If desired, enter any other relevant manual booking information in the corresponding fields.

   > [Info] Even though it is not compulsory, it is highly recommended to fill in the *Receipt 1* field, as the system identifies and groups together any subsequent bookings taking this field as reference, for example for an invoice settlement or a credit note in case of refund.

 7. Click the [BOOK] button.
-A message above the input line confirms that the booking is recorded.
-The newly created manual booking is displayed in the bookings list.
+The manual posting is created.
+The notice "Posted." is displayed above the input line.
+The manual posting is displayed in the postings list.

   ![Manual booking created](../../Assets/Screenshots/RetailSuiteAccounting/Book/Bookings/ManualBookingCreated.png "[Manual booking created]")